haxgad/harshgadodia.github.io/_posts/2020-06-03-Reflections-on-1-Year-of-Software-Engineering.md

 description: "Lessons learned from a year as a software engineer, covering learning strategies, code quality, mentorship, and avoiding burnout in the fast-paced tech industry."
 ---

+# Reflections on 1 Year of Software Engineering

 3 June 2020

 Today marks one year of working full-time as a software engineer.
 While I'm still learning the trade, here are some things I wish I knew when I first started off.